UNDERSTAND WHAT YOU CAN REALISTICALLY BUY -- AND HOW TO FINANCE IT

 • Blended capital structures

-The appropriate structure depends on the buyer, business, transaction size, cash flow, available collateral, and seller terms.
+The right structure depends on the buyer, business, transaction size, cash flow, collateral, working capital needs, and seller terms.

 STILL SEARCHING?